 - Two-factor authentication (2FA) adds a layer of security when you sign in with your UW NetID.
 With 2FA, first you enter your password, then use a 2FA device to prove it’s really you.
 2FA is required to sign in with your UW NetID on the web.

 - Wireless internet access is available throughout most buildings on campus and some outdoor areas around campus.

-- Eduroam is a free encrypted Wi-Fi network that offers more security than the unencrypted general purpose University of Washington Wi-Fi network.
+- Connect to eduroam, UW-IT’s recommended Wi-Fi network that offers more security than the unencrypted University of Washington Wi-Fi network.
 Eduroam provides access to the internet at the UW and at any eduroam-enabled institution in the United States and around the world.

 Set up your email and reduce junk mail

 You have two basic options for email—UW Gmail or UW Exchange Online.
 Check with your team to see if they recommend one over the other for work.
 Also consider if you need an email account that is both FERPA and HIPAA compliant: Which email service should you use?.